2023 Reunion Schedule

 Barbecue Picnic Lunch

 A relaxed barbecue picnic.
-Reserved seating available for the Classes of 1963 and earlier in the upstairs of Commons.
+Reserved seating and dedicated buffet available for the Classes of 1964 and earlier under the Library Arcade.

 Commons Tent; seating available in Library Quad Tent